Create SMS Message

 Additionally, for this type of audience, you can further provide fine-grain audience selection by using a custom criteria:

-Learn how to setup a custom criteria by reading our guides located here.
+Learn how to set up a custom criteria by reading our guides located here.

 Custom Criteria